seqan/seqan/manual/source/Tutorial/DataStructures/Graphs.rst

 Let us have a quick look at iterators for graph types.
 SeqAn provides six different specializations for graph iterators: :dox:`VertexIterator Vertex Iterator`, :dox:`AdjacencyIterator Adjacency Iterator`, :dox:`DfsPreorderIterator Dfs Preorder Iterator`, and :dox:`BfsIterator Bfs Iterator` for traversing vertices, and :dox:`EdgeIterator Edge Iterator` and :dox:`OutEdgeIterator Out-edge Iterator` for traversing edges.
-Except for the :dox:`VertexIterator Vertex Iterator` and the :dox:`EdgeIterator Edge Iterator`, who only depend on the graph, all other graph iterators depend additionally on a specified edge or vertex.
+Except for the :dox:`VertexIterator Vertex Iterator` and the :dox:`EdgeIterator Edge Iterator` who only depend on the graph, all other graph iterators depend additionally on a specified edge or vertex.

 To output all vertices of our graph in an arbitrary order, we can define an iterator of the specialization :dox:`VertexIterator Vertex Iterator` and determine its type with the metafunction :dox:`ContainerConcept#Iterator`.
 The functions :dox:`RootedIteratorConcept#atEnd` and :dox:`InputIteratorConcept#goNext` also work for graph iterators as for all other iterators in SeqAn.